 What You Should Know About This Degree

 Many criminal justice jobs involve working with diverse populations, within the U.S. and in foreign countries.
 Being fluent in languages besides English can increase your job prospects.
-For certain jobs, particularly those with government agencies like the Federal Bureau of Investigation (FBI) and the Central Intelligence Agency (CIA) require additional training beyond a degree.
+Certain jobs, particularly those with government agencies like the Federal Bureau of Investigation (FBI) and the Central Intelligence Agency (CIA), require additional training beyond a degree.

 While certain jobs within criminal justice are expected to grow at an average or above average pace in the next decade, the overall job growth outlook for the field is slightly slower than average.
 The Bureau of Labor Statistics predicts a 7 percent decline in correctional officer and bailiff jobs by 2028, thanks to changes in laws and state budgets affecting the number of prisoners and lengths of their sentences.
 Before enrolling in a program, consider what your career aspirations are and research the job prospects in those specific areas.

 Here are some questions to ask when researching Online Criminal Justice programs: